hanwendong1/instructionteam/content/0-page.md

 - A “check for full text availability” means the library may or may not have access to the full text online.

 - If the full-text is not available, it can be ordered for free from [Interlibrary Loan](https://www.lib.uidaho.edu/services/ill/){:target="_blank"}.
+Once you are signed in to your library account, you can click "Request from Interlibrary Loan" to submit your request.

 <html>
 <meta name="viewport" content="width=device-width, initial-scale=1">